Skip to content ↓

 Arts & Crafts

-Our staff will be leading a variety of fun arts and craft activities, from pebble painting to headdress making - all inspired by the adventure theme!
-Most activities will be free to take part in, but some will require a small cost.
+Our staff will be leading a variety of fun arts and craft activities, from magic wand making to scratch art book marks - all inspired by this year's fantasy theme!
+Most activities will be free to take part in, but some will require a small cost, which will be outlined in your programme on the day.

 Face Painting